microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveInstanceMetadataAsync(studyInstanceUid, seriesInstanceUid, sopInstanceUId);
 ```
-This should only return the metadata for the instance RedTriangle, validate that only the metadata for RedTriangle is returned and status code is OK.
+This should only return the metatdata for the instance RedTriangle.
+Validate that the response has a status code of OK and that the metadata is returned.
-(Todo: How to validate both)

 ---
 ### Retrieve-one-or-more-frames-from-a-single-instance